Pekka Sassi: Festivals and exhibitions

-Works by Pekka Sassi have been recently screened for example at the Stuttgarter Filmwinter (2017) and the Kassel Dokfest (2017) as well as the Kansk International Video Festival (2016).
-His works have been shown repeatedly at the Tampere Film Festival in Finland, at the International Film Festival in Rotterdam, at the International Festival of New Film in Split and at the European Media Art Festival in Osnabrück.
+Pekka Sassi's works have been shown repeatedly at the Tampere Film Festival in Finland, at the International Film Festival in Rotterdam, at the International Festival of New Film in Split and at the European Media Art Festival in Osnabrück.
+In 2017, for example, Sassi’s films were screened both at the Stuttgarter Filmwinter (2017) and the Kassel Dokfest (2017).

 Sassi's works have been screened frequently in domestic new media art events.
 In 2018, Sassi's works were included in two gallery exhibitions of audio art as part of the Tampere Biennale, focused on contemporary Finnish art music.
 Sassi's works have also been showcased in events to promote contemporary Finnish art abroad, such as an event to present experimental Finnish music in Madrid (2017) and an exhibition of Finnish media art at the International New Media Festival in Seoul (2016).

-Sassi is among the artists whose works are included in the VILKE collection bringing together Finnish electronic art works created since the 1970s that were pivotal in their time.
+Sassi is among the artists whose works are included in the VILKE collection that brings together Finnish electronic art works created since the 1970s that were pivotal in their time.
 The collection, maintained by the FixC artist cooperative, was first shown in Kerava Art Museum in 2013.